 Buying an existing blog is a great solution!

 I have already written about how to sell a blog so today I wanted to talk about how to buy a blog.
-I have personally started and sold nearly a dozen blogs now, so I know there are many people interested in buying a blog.
+I have personally started and sold over a dozen blogs now, so I know there are many people out there interested in buying a blog.

 While you might be interested in buying a blog, you might also have no idea how to get started.
 And that’s where this guide is here to help.